-White-Lipped Pythons are hardy snakes which generally thrive and eat well.
+White Lipped Pythons are hardy snakes that generally thrive and eat well.
 They are beautiful snakes with iridescent sides, a glossy black head and brilliant white lips which give them their name.
 Yet despite these strong points, not many herpers keep White-Lipped Pythons.

 The White-Lipped Python is famed for being a foul-tempered reptile that will crawl across the room to bite.
 Many keepers more accustomed to docile snakes like Ball Pythons and Boa Constrictors are intimidated by the White-Lip’s reputation for being a chainsaw with scales.

 But is the White-Lip’s bad reputation justified?
 Are they really surly beasts suited only for experienced keepers ready to shed blood for their hobby?
 Or can a White-Lipped Python be tamed with love and affection?

 This article introduces you to one of the world’s most beautiful snakes.
 We will explore the White-Lipped Python’s native habitat, discuss its needs in captivity, and talk about its diet.
 We will also list some of the White-Lipped Pythons quirks and talk about the pros and cons of adding a White-Lipped Python to your collection.

 When you see a White-Lipped Python, the first thing you are likely to notice is the intimidating jet-black head and the white scales that surround their lips like a skull’s teeth.
 The second is their color.
 Northern White-Lipped pythons are a golden-bronze with an olive tint: Southern White-Lips tend towards purple-hued black.